codingfisch/codingfisch.github.io/_posts/2021-03-08-blog-post-title-from-file-name.md

 I have added a few tweaks and tricks which are missing to make it a "mature" registration tool and ended up with **<100 lines** I named **torchreg**.

-torchreg can be installed via pip
+torchreg supports 2D and 3D images and can be installed via pip

 {%highlight bash%}
 pip install torchreg